andols-dev/andols-dev/README.md

 For the past 5 years, I have developed my knowledge daily in web development in my spare time.
 I started by learning html, css and JavaScript and to build responsive websites.
 Then I continued to learn React.
-After completing training in system development in C# .Net at Lexicon in Linköping I have continued to develop my knowledge in C# and .Net Core MVC and i have also learned Python and Django.
+After completing training in system development in C# .Net at Lexicon in Linköping I have continued to develop my knowledge in C# and .Net Core MVC and I have also learned Python and Django.

 <h3>🔧 &nbsp;Tech Stack</h3>